jeremiah-c-leary/vhdl-style-guide/docs/component_rules.rst

 component_012
 #############

-This rule checks the component name is uppercase in the **end component** line.
+This rule checks the proper case of the component name in the **end component** line.

+..
+NOTE::  The default is uppercase.

+   Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**